 Eucomis is a southern African genus in the Hyacinthaceae family.
 Plants are commonly known as Pineapple lilies because in many of the species the blooms resemble a pineapple.
 Most of the species are found in the summer rainfall areas of South Africa, some at higher elevations.
-Plants from A-F are found on this page.
+Plants from a-f are found on this page.

 Eucomis autumnalis (Mill.)
-Chitt. from southeastern southern Africa is found on rocky, grassy slopes and has white to greenish flowers blooming summer into fall.
+Chitt. from southeastern southern Africa is found on rocky, grassy slopes and has white to greenish flowers and flowers summer into fall.
 It grows in a variety of habitats and has many forms.
-It is primarily found in summer rainfall grassland from altitude 1000 mm to 2500 mm and rainfall varying from 500 to 1200 mm per year.
-Some population are in shady forested areas, others in dry Karoo shrub land.
+It is primarily found in summer rainfall grassland from altitudes 1000 mm to 2500 mm and rainfall varying from 500 to 1200 mm per year.
+Some populations are in shady forested areas, others in dry Karoo shrub land.
 There are three subspecies.
 The first photo was taken by David Fenwick and the second taken by Paul Tyerman of a dwarf white flowering plant David speculates is also this species.
 The third photo below was taken by Arnold Trachtenberg.
 The last three photos were taken at Kirstenbosch National Botanical Garden by Bob Rutemoeller and Mary Sue Ittner where there was a mass display of flowers in January 2010.

 Photos below were taken at Gaika's Kop of the typical robust form of Eucomis autumnalis growing in open grassland in full sun at altitudes above 1000 m.
 Photos 1 and 2 were taken by Cameron McMaster.
 Photos 3-4 were taken by Christopher Whitehouse January 2012.